Dawson inscriptions pre-1830

 It is rare for items of this early period to be marked, but in the case of Dawson's, we have the fabulous jug below dated 1801 in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.

-Above, a mug with printed marks for 'DAWSON & Co' and 'LOW FORD'.
+Below, a mug with printed marks for 'DAWSON & Co' and 'LOW FORD'.
 This provides a positive ID for this squat frog with short stubby legs.

-The mug below is included here because of the similarity of the flower enamelling to the jug above, and the lettering on the jug below.
+The mug below is included here because of the similarity of the flower enamelling to the jug shown beside it with the Dawson bridge 10 transfer.
 The Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection catalogue tentatively suggests North Hylton attribution, but it seems to fit better with the items on this page,

-The mugs below have a similar double-headed rose motif to the one above.
-Also, compare the ampersand with the Joseph and Ann Hall jug below.
-Thanks to Derek Cutts, the owner of the Stephenson mug who writes: 'There are two couples in the frame as subjects.
-I favour the two married in the 1790s over the two who we'd in the 1820s.'
+Thanks also to Derek Cutts, the owner of the Stephenson mug who writes: 'There are two couples in the frame as subjects.
+I favour the two married in the 1790s over the two who wed in the 1820s.'

 JOSEPH HALL and ANN WATSON were married 24 December 1806 at Hamsterley By Bishop Auckland and in the 1841 census were living at Monks Field, St Andrew Auckland where Joseph’s occupation was given as farmer.